MrDarkG/MrDarkG/README.md

 # Hi there 👋

-- 🔭 I’m currently working For GoandGrow
+- 🔭 I’m currently working For Qubit Labs
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Symfony
 - 💬 Ask me about anything. im basicaly google <3
 - 📫 How to reach me: tel: +995 555 715 689